 Here are the main channels we recommend utilizing:

 - E-mail: Although it may not be the most popular channel for communication nowadays, it’s still a handy platform where to keep in touch.

 - Live chat: Provide fast service by chatting with your customers directly from your website.
 Live chat increases in popularity.
 Also, it is constantly in customers’ sight.
 That makes it easy to access and effective.

 - Self-Service: Many people like to fix their own problems instead of contacting an agent.
 Give them an opportunity to do so.
 Incorporate a knowledge base on your website.
 You can also use tools like advanced IVR, with an option to hear pre-recorded information on easy inquiries.

 - Social Media: Around 40 % of people want to communicate with brands on social media.
 Further, 29 % of social media users utilize them for researching or buying products.
 That is what makes it such a valuable asset for your customer support and brand awareness strategy.

-Looking for a reliable cloud-based calling software?
+Looking for reliable cloud-based calling software?
 We are here for you.
-CloudTalk offers 50 + advanced features that will push your customer support strategy towards perfection.
+CloudTalk offers 50 + advanced features that will push your customer support strategy toward perfection.